ataraxialinux/ataraxia/README.md

-# Welcome to JanusLinux - Fast and mini Linux distribution which uses musl libc and busybox userland tools.
+# Welcome to JanusLinux - Fast and mini Linux distribution which uses musl libc.

 ## What is this?

-JanusLinux is fast and mini [Linux](https://www.kernel.org/) distribution which uses [musl libc](http://www.musl-libc.org/) and [busybox](https://www.busybox.net/) userland tools.
+JanusLinux is fast and mini [Linux](https://www.kernel.org/) distribution which uses [musl libc](http://www.musl-libc.org/).
 It is designed for maximum performance and small size.
 It is including basic system programs, development tools, web browser and ssh client(will be added more!).
 JanusLinux uses [LibreSSL](https://www.libressl.org/) as SSL engine because it is small and "clean".

 ## For who?